d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 ### Creative Burnout: The Depletion State

 Burnout emerges when creative demands chronically outpace available resources.
 For artists it shows up as emotional exhaustion, loss of joy, persistent self-doubt, and physical fatigue that rest fails to resolve.
-Over time the brain associates drawing with depletion, producing avoidance, blocks, and disengagement from the craft.
+Over time the brain associates drawing with depletion, producing avoidance, blocks, and disengagement from the craft.[^idsa-burnout]

 ## The Causal Pathway: Steering the Attention Tunnel